-Figure 4.
+Figure 5.
 Temporal change of wind speed and direction at the Yuya AMeDAS observation station on 7 October 2009.
 Comparison between observed and simulated (WRF-ARW) values.
 Values are averages or maxima from 10-minute intervals.

-Figure 5.
-Wind velocity distributions in the afternoon of 7 October 2009, simulated values (WRF-ARW, Domain 3).
+Figure 6.
+Wind velocity distributions in the afternoon of 7 October 2009, simulated values (WRF-ARW, Domain 3). (a) 14:00 pm; (b) 22:00 pm.